jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 ## A CA's beliefs

-* Abelief is what's imagined (latent) or synthesized by the CA
+* A belief is what's imagined (latent) or synthesized by the CA
   * from its perceptions
     * which are unrefuted predictions + prediction errors about the beliefs of CAs in its immediate umwelt
 * Beliefs are available to other CA's as _synthetic or latent_ and thus _novel_ perceptions